mkuthan/mkuthan.github.io/_posts/2022-07-25-beam-summit.md

 During the sessions you could ask the questions on the streaming platform, and the questions from the online audience were answered by the speakers.
 When the sessions had finished, they were available on the streaming platform.
-I was able to replay afternoon sessions the next day in the morning, very convenient for people in other timezones like me.
+I was able to replay afternoon sessions the next day in the morning, very convenient for people in non US timezones like me.

 For the two days the program was organized within three tracks, the third day was dedicated to the onsite workshops but there was also one track for the online audience.